 Next up is your brand reputation.
-How your brand is perceived by your shoppers directly affects your prices.
+How your brand is perceived by your customers directly affects your prices.
 Apple is a prime example of this in action.
 Apple has a prestigious reputation in the world of consumer electronics.
 The result is that the company can price with minimal outside pressure.
 It doesn’t matter how Samsung prices its phones—Apple is a premium brand and commands premium prices.

 While we all won’t be Apple, we can work toward a strong brand reputation.
 Focus on those product differentiators and quality service.
-Ask your customers for feedback and listen to what they have to say.
-Then, do what you can to craft a user experience that people love.
+Ask your loyal customers for feedback and listen to what they have to say.
+Then, do what you can to craft a customer experience that people love.
 Reputation is a long-term strategy, though, so you’ll have to be patient with this one.